tyson-swetnam/srer-wgew/sfm/agisoft_photoscan.md

 # Hardware

-We used an Intel dual core XEON E5 v3 2630 Supermiccro workstation with 256GB RAM and two NVIDIA 1080GTX GPUs running Microsoft Windows 10.
+We used an Intel dual core XEON E5 v3 2630 Supermicro workstation with 256GB RAM and two NVIDIA 1080GTX GPUs running Microsoft Windows 10.
 We also used an Intel i7 6900k micro ATX with 128 GB RAM and two NVIDIA 1080GTX GPUs running Ubuntu 16.04.

-For the largest sfm model runs (8000+ images) the XEON dual core with 256 GB RAM was required due to RAM limitations within Agisoft.
+For the largest sfm model creation (>500 images) chunking of individual flights was used to keep the RAM use beneath the available amount.

 ## Digital Camera Specifications
 |Camera|Sony a6000 w/ Zeiss Sonar *{*T} 35mm|DJI Phantom3|DJI Phantom4|DJI Osmo x3|DJI Osmo x5|